Dead Rabbits riot: Events

+Historical accuracy

 Aftermath

-During the two days, eight men were killed and between thirty to a hundred others injured, roughly half requiring hospitalization.
+During the two days, eight men were killed and between thirty and a hundred others injured, roughly half requiring hospitalization.
 It was believed that many gang members were carried off by their friends and, over the next few days, those who were killed in the fighting were buried in cellars, hidden passageways, and other locations in the Five Points and Paradise Square.
 Many known "sluggers" from both sides were noticeably absent from the area following the riot.
 According to underworld legend, these sites would be used for secret burials by street gangs for the next several decades.

 Afterwards, occasional violence against Bowery Boys who ventured into the Five Points was reported, although none of these attacks reached the levels seen during the riots.
 The most serious incident occurred the next day, when a group of Bowery Boys fought members of the Kerryonians in Centre Street, but they were chased back to the Bowery and Chatham Square by the time police arrived.
 Sporadic fighting continued for another week, most being confined in German-American neighborhoods (Little Germany) in the East Side and the East River by younger criminals emulating the Irish gangs.

 Many of the Five Points gangs, most notably the Dead Rabbits, resented the implications made by police and newspapers that they had been involved in criminal activity.
 The Dead Rabbits paid for a letter to The New York Times, denying those assertions.